josephg/ShareJS/README.md

 ShareJS
 =======

+This repo was cloned off the original ShareJS version 0.5.0.

 This is a little server (& client library) to allow concurrent editing of any kind of content.
 The server runs on NodeJS and the client works in NodeJS or a web browser.

 ShareJS currently supports operational transform on plain-text and arbitrary JSON data.